willoughbya20/build_andDeploy_FlaskApp/README.md

-# build_andDeploy_FlaskApp
+# Building and Deploying a Web App using Flask
-Hands on Lab from the IBM Full Stack Course in Developing AI Applications with Python and Flask
+This is the repository for Building and web deploying applications using Flask.